 The Economist is an unusual publication.
-It was founded 177 years ago by a struggling Scottish hatmaker who had turned to politics and banking, and launched the magazine to oppose England’s nineteenth century Corn Law import duties.
+It was founded 177 years ago by a struggling Scottish hatmaker who had turned to politics and banking.
+He launched the magazine to oppose England’s nineteenth century Corn Law import duties.
 It is now 43% owned by one of Italy’s richest families but its independence is guaranteed by trustees in London.

 It advertises its elite worldwide readership: “90% of 1%ers are subscribers”.
 But the weekly magazine that calls itself a “newspaper” is not the bastion of political conservatism that its founder may have intended to engage “in a severe contest between intelligence, which presses forward, and an unworthy, timid ignorance obstructing our progress.”